 A subsystem will import lower-level subsystems to use in its implementation.
-This "using" relationship, where one subsystem uses another in its implementation or specification, must form a strict hierarchy (no cycles).
-(Support for mutually referencing subsystems at the same level of abstraction, where the implementations refer to each other, is planned, but introduces elaboration and loading complexities which will be ignored for the moment).
+This "using" relationship, where one subsystem uses another in its implementation or it Ada specs, must form a strict hierarchy (no cycles).

-2.4.2.3.
+3.2.3.
 Subsystem Design.

 Once the interfaces have defined, it is possible to design the subsystem itself.
 The design of the individual subsystem should conform to good software engineering practices, but is largely driven by the specific application and the system design goals.
 Each subsystem should be designed to be indepently tested and maintained to the greatest extent possible.